Diogomadeira97/Dietpi-NAS/README.md

 • If the [DDNS](#DDNS) recommendation is being made, chose DDNS and put your domain.

-• When ask about "Unattended Upgrades", mark yes.

-• When ask about "reboot", mark no.

 • Download wireguard on your device and use the QR code or the key to do the connection.

-• Enable VPN permissions on device
+• Enable VPN permissions on device.

 • Test if ipv6 and ipv4 is ok.